News

-First evidence for menopause and substantial post-reproductive survival in a non-human primate, published in Science.
+First evidence for menopause and substantial post-reproductive survival in wild chimpanzees, published in Science.

 "Demographic and hormonal evidence for menopause in wild chimpanzees" has just been published on in Science, presenting a new perspective on wild chimpanzee demography and reproductive biology.
 Focusing on the Ngogo community of wild chimpanzees at Kibale National Park, western Uganda, this paper harnesses decades demographic observation coupled with a large sample of hormone measures.
 We show that at Ngogo, at around around age 50, females exhibit a steep increase in follicle stimulating hormone (FSH), and declining levels of estrogen, as is observed in human women undergoing menopause.
 We also show, using the demographic statistic Post-reproductive Representation (PRR), that Ngogo females spent ~20% of their adult years in a post-reproductive state.
 We dicuss ecological factors contributing to high survivorship to Ngogo, and evolutionary implications of our results.
 Link to the paper.